Key Takeaways

 Content where you don't know the final structure yet.
 You're figuring out what needs to be documented as you go.
 The flexibility to reorganize later is valuable.

-Strong Documentation Culture
+Do Wikis Require a Strong Documentation Culture to Succeed?

 Organizations where writing things down is already a habit.
 When people naturally contribute and maintain content, wikis thrive.
 Without that culture, wikis become content graveyards.